| |

 Pattern notes & stitches to know

-Hdc blo – half double crochet back loop only
+hdc blo – half double crochet back loop only (insert hook into just back loop and work half double crochet)

 Approximate Finished Size: